reflectivity/reflectivity.github.io/projects/file_formats/tasks/text_representation.md

 #### next data set

-of the same format as data set 0
+of the same format (number, format and description of columns) as data set 0

 ```
 1.03563296e-02  1.08100068e+00  4.33909068e+00  5.17816478e-05  4.00000000e+00
 1.06717294e-02  1.06430511e+01  8.89252719e+00  5.33586471e-05  4.10000000e+00
 ...
 ```

+There is the open issue of **naming the first data set** because there is no identifier given (but the default `0`).

 ## example